open-telemetry/opentelemetry-specification/specification/protocol/file-exporter.md

-Span or Traces processor to pair with the associated exporter (e.g., using the [`OTEL_TRACES_EXPORTER` environment variable](../configuration/sdk-environment-variables.md#exporter-selection)), by default the standard output exporter SHOULD be paired with a batching processor.
+Span or Traces processor to pair with the associated exporter (e.g., using the [`OTEL_TRACES_EXPORTER` environment variable](../configuration/sdk-environment-variables.md#exporter-selection)), by default the OpenTelemetry Protocol File Exporter SHOULD be paired with a batching processor.

 #### Programmatic configuration